silver-language/workspace-silver/task/general cleanup.md

 * If the aim is discovery/discussion/braindump open a journal entry
 * Work it to a satisfactory (enough) resolution
 * Journal entries may or may not produce results
-* When done summarize relevent findings in the wiki
+* When done summarize relevant findings in the wiki